Fire Station 8 is located on Lien Road on Madison’s east side near East Towne Mall.

 - Ladder 8 – Madison's first platform truck is a 2014 Pierce Quantum Aerial Platform with a TAK4 suspension featuring a 100-foot aerial platform ladder with water tower.
 The bucket gives firefighters a safe working area to perform rescues and roof ventilation operations as well as other firefighting activities.
 It also carries ground ladders, has a 1500 gallons-per-minute pump with 300-gallon booster tank, attack and supply fire hose, ventilation equipment, hand tools, and extrication equipment.
 Ladder 8 also carries battery-powered HURST e-DRAULIC extrication tools and emergency medical equipment including a defibrillator, oxygen, and immobilization gear.

-- Medic 8 – a 2017 Ford E-450 chassis.
+- Medic 8 – a 2018 Demers ambulance with a Ford E-450 chassis.
 M8 provides advanced life support for the greater east side of Madison and may be called outside the city to assist with higher acuity incidents.
-It carries a full complement of advanced life support medicine and equipment including a defibrillator, oxygen, and immobilization gear.
+It carries a full complement of advanced life support medicine and equipment including a cardiac 12-lead defibrillator, oxygen, and immobilization gear.
 To aide in patient and paramedic safety, it operates with a Stryker power-loading cot and liquid shock suspension system.

 - Squad 8 - a 2005 Quantum chassis, Detroit Diesel Series 60 455HP engine, breathing air, command station, receiver hitches on all sides with 9000-pound winch, storage for plywood and struts in rear, cribbing compartments, TAK-4™ Independent Front Suspension, Command Zone #8482; advanced electronics system, "L"-shaped desk with hinged top dry erase board, 15" LED flat mounted TV monitor on swivel bracket.
 Pelco video observation system, half-width compartment in hatch compartments for storage of cascade bottles on top, Cascade system, two Wilber 9000 Night Scan light masts, and four electric cord reels.